Stay Tuned (film)

-Stay Tuned is a 1992 American fantasy comedy film directed by Peter Hyams from a screenplay by Jim Jennewein and Tom S. Parker, with an animated sequence supervised by Chuck Jones.
-The film stars John Ritter, Pam Dawber, Jeffrey Jones, and Eugene Levy.
-Its plot follows a suburban couple who are sucked into a television world by an emissary of hell, and must survive for 24 hours in order to be released from it.
+Stay Tuned is a 1992 American fantasy comedy film shot and directed by Peter Hyams from a screenplay by Jim Jennewein and Tom S. Parker, with an animated sequence supervised by Chuck Jones.
+The film stars John Ritter, Pam Dawber, Jeffrey Jones and Eugene Levy.

+Its plot follows television fanatic Roy Knable who gets a deal from a salesman, who is really an emissary from Hell, for a new high-tech satellite dish to gain as many exclusive channels as he wants.
+The dish then sucks Roy and his wife Helen into a hellish television world, where they must survive for twenty-four hours in order to be released from it.
+These experiences teach Roy a lesson about the dangers of too much TV.

-Stay Tuned was released in the United States by Warner Bros.
-Pictures on August 14, 1992.
+Stay Tuned was released in the United States on August 14, 1992, by Warner Bros.
 The film received mixed reviews from critics and was a commercial failure, grossing $12 million against a $15–20 million budget.
+A television series based on the film is in development for Hulu.